ucsb-cs56-webapps/ucsb-cs56-catfinder/README.md

 }
 ```

 Each member should have a getter.
-The variable name should correlate to the label in your ftl.
+The variable names should correlate to the labels in your ftl.
 In the attributes, the 'cats' within your template file should be mapped to an ArrayList of PetModels.
-In the code below, cats is an ArrayList of PetModels.
-Processing the template will do all the mapping
-of each PetModel member variable to its place in the template.
+Processing the template will do all the mapping of each PetModel member variable to its place in the template.

 ```
 get("/results", (req, res) -> {